Best Mattress for Kids: Reviews and Buyer’s Guide

 The cost of a mattress depends on the brand, mattress size, type of materials, and amount of materials inside a mattress.
 Latex and hybrids have a higher price tag— latex due to its durability and hybrids because of the large number of materials they contain.
 Memory foam and innerspring mattresses fall in between low to average price points.
 According to Sleep Like the Dead, expect to pay between $200 to $900 for a quality, twin-size mattress.

-If you’re worried about your child getting hot at night, look for a mattress with special cooling features.
+If you’re worried about your child getting hot at night, look for one of the most comfortable mattresses with special cooling features.
 These perks regulate temperature with less risk of overheating and less sleep disruptions.
 Memory foam may pose as the biggest problem since they’re known for their heat retention; however, choosing a plant-based memory foam or foam infused with copper, graphite, and gel alleviates this problem.

 Natural latex mattresses are cool because of their aerated surface while innersprings’ coiled support layer allows for excellent air circulation.

-The way a child sleeps on their bed may determine the type of mattress you buy.
+The way a child sleeps on their bed may determine the type of mattress you buy, and whether you go for a soft or firm mattress.
 Each sleep position needs a certain level of comfort and support to keep the spine in neutral alignment.

 Side sleeping is the most common and most popular sleep position.
 Side sleepers breathe better, with less risk of snoring and developing sleep apnea.
 Sleeping on the right side, in particular, removes excessive pressure off of vital organs, like the heart and liver.
 Soft to medium-firm mattresses are the best options for side sleepers.